almartson/MyUltimateUnity3DGameTemplateForRapidPrototyping/README.md

 The possibility of adding a Great Code Optimization proposed by Valentin Simonov, of Unity Technologies, in his publication in December 23, 2015: <strong>'10000 Update() calls'</strong> (https://blogs.unity3d.com/en/2015/12/23/1k-update-calls/).
 The optimization itself is in a separate Scene, and inside a Folder in a path defined as: '\Assets\_Scenes\ThousandUpdateCallsOptimization'.
 It can be added to the Main Game Scene by reading and understanding the theory behind the blog article.

+###### Notes:

+* I also added an excellent piece of code from GitHub, to manage Strings with no Garbage Allocations.
+The Author is someone to be respected because of his talent as a Programmer (Vexe).
+His Main Project Repo is: https://github.com/vexe/gstring

+<strong>You can find an Example using the Scene named: 'GCFreeStringTest'.</strong>

+I am using the Library in the Script named: 'ShowSliderValueTMP.cs', to Concat two Strings in the Loading Slider Bar (the 'number' and the '%').

+Hope you find it useful.

 ********************************

 ## How to use it?